Extended Interface Physics-Informed Neural Networks Method for Moving Interface Problems

-To completely eliminate the need for mesh generation in solving PDEs, unfitted methods have captured significant attention from researchers over recent decades.
-Unfitted methods allow the interface to cut through mesh elements, while special techniques are required to incorporate jump conditions across the interface with these methods.
-To handle interface-cutting elements, a class of methods enforces the jump condition by computation schemes such as {CutFEM \cite{burman2015cutfem, chen2023arbitrarily}} and IPFEM \cite{huang2017unfitted}.
-Another class of methods aims to construct specialized basis functions within interface elements, designed specifically to satisfy the interface jump conditions, such as GFEM \cite{babuvska1983generalized, zhang2022condensed}, XFEM \cite{dolbow2001extended}, IFEM \cite{li1998immersed, adjerid2024high}.
-Guo \cite {guo2021solving} presented the first discrete analysis and optimal error estimates for backward Euler IFEM for parabolic moving interface problems.
-All the aforementioned methods are effective for solving interface problems and eliminating the need for body-fitted mesh regeneration at each time step.
-However, they still require careful handling of small cut elements \cite{chen2021adaptive} near the interface or the construction of basis functions \cite{adjerid2024high} within interface elements that satisfy the jump conditions.
+To completely eliminate the need for mesh generation in solving PDEs, unfitted methods have attracted significant attention over recent decades.
+Unfitted methods allow the interface to cut through mesh elements, while special techniques are required to incorporate the jump conditions across the interface.
+To handle interface-cutting elements, one class of methods enforces the jump conditions through computational schemes such as CutFEM~\cite{burman2015cutfem, chen2023arbitrarily} and IPFEM~\cite{huang2017unfitted}.
+Another class of methods constructs specialized basis functions within interface elements that are designed to satisfy the interface jump conditions, such as GFEM~\cite{babuvska1983generalized, zhang2022condensed}, XFEM~\cite{dolbow2001extended}, and IFEM~\cite{li1998immersed, adjerid2024high}.
+Guo~\cite{guo2021solving} presented the first discrete analysis and optimal error estimates for the backward Euler IFEM applied to parabolic moving interface problems.
+All the aforementioned methods are effective for solving interface problems and eliminate the need for body-fitted mesh regeneration at each time step.
+However, they still require either careful handling of small cut elements~\cite{chen2021adaptive} near the interface or the construction of specialized basis functions~\cite{adjerid2024high} within interface elements that satisfy the jump conditions.